Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Introduction

 Finally, we should point out, that there are known approaches using internal solutions in the Lippmann-Schwinger framework, of which Marchenko redatuming is the closest to the suggested method here, for example, see \cite{Diekmann2020ImagingWT}.
 The main difficulty with Marchenko redatuming lies in the accurate approximation of the inverse scattering transform in the continuous setting, and in the evaluation of some integrals.
-The Lanczos based ROM approach here can be interpreted as a linear-algebraic realization of the Marchenko-Gelfand-Levitan method \cite{druskin2016direct} with a data-driven spectral discretization, and as such promises the best possible accuracy for a given data-set.
-As we shall see in our numerical experiments, with as little as 6 Laplace frequencies and 8 source-receiver positions, our approach produces results which are indistinguishable from the Lippmann-Schwinger formulation using the exact internal solutions.
+The Lanczos based ROM approach here can be interpreted as a linear-algebraic realization of the Marchenko-Gelfand-Levitan method \cite{druskin2016direct} with a data-driven spectral discretization, and as such, promises the best possible accuracy for a given data-set.
+As we shall see in our numerical experiments, with as little as 5 Laplace frequencies and 8 source-receiver positions, our approach produces results which are indistinguishable from the Lippmann-Schwinger formulation using the exact internal solutions.

 This paper is organized as follows.
 In Section 2 we describe the entire process in detail for a one dimensional, single input single output (SISO) problem.
+We include the entire process here both for completeness of presentation and to extend \cite{BoDrMaMoZa} to complex data sets.
 This includes the construction of the ROM from the data, the Lanczos orthogonalization process, the generation of the internal solution and its use in the Lippmann-Schwinger equation.
 The generalization of this process to multiple input multiple output (MIMO) problems in higher dimensions is described in Section 3.
 Section 4 contains numerical experiments, and in the appendix we describe how the Lippmann-Schwinger Lanczos algorithm is related to other approaches to inversion using the data driven ROM.